 AUSTRAC’s Fintel Alliance performance report 2021-22

 The Fintel Alliance performance report highlights our major operational achievements for 2020-21.

-The report demonstrates the vital role Fintel Alliance partners are playing in detecting and combating new criminal threats as criminals adapted to take advantage of changes in the way Australians live their lives.
+The report demonstrates the vital role the Fintel Alliance partners are playing in detecting and combating new criminal threats as criminals adapted to take advantage of changes in the way Australians live their lives.
 The Fintel Alliance continued to support law enforcement operations to protect the Australian community from serious crimes such as money laundering, fraud, drug trafficking and child exploitation.

 Key achievements include receiving international awards for projects targeting illegal wildlife trafficking and professional money laundering, contributing to the arrests of offenders for money laundering, breaches of protection orders and serious fraud.
 Fintel Alliance has also released public reports to prevent the exploitation of emergency and disaster payments, detect and stop ransomware, prevent the criminal abuse of digital currencies and other financial crimes.

 Download Fintel Alliance’s performance report (PDF, 665KB) - This report is an extract of the AUSTRAC Annual Report 2021-22.